What Can a Wealthy Purple Fabric Dealer Teach You About Faith and Business?

 Lydia's story is only six verses long (Acts 16:13-15, 40), but her impact echoes through history as the first documented European convert to Christianity.

-And here's what’s most striking to me: She understood that faith and business are under one kingdom system.
-They're meant to work together.
+It’s most striking to me that her faith and business are under one kingdom system.
+It’s a great example to us that they're meant to work together.

 Who Was Lydia?